Hyper515/Netocompany-db-CW/README.md

 ============================================

-these commands will help commit and push your files into the repository
+these commands will help– commit and push your files into the repository

 git commit -m "message"